TomF46/FinanceApp/README.md

 Pre requisite
 - Set up docker for your operating system, information can be found in the [Laravel installation documentation](https://laravel.com/docs/8.x/installation)

+## Quick Setup
+If you are using the docker environment with sail you can use one of two quick set up `.sh` scripts.
+These run clean migrations, run one of two seeders depending on which is run and then configures keys for laravel passport.
+First however you must configure your `.env` file using the example `.env.example` in the root of the project.

+Option 1: Basic seeder
+run `setup.sh`
+This creates the database with a single admin user, the default admin users username and password can be set in the `.env` file by editing the values for `ADMIN_EMAIL` & `ADMIN_PASSWORD`.

+Option 2: Advanced seeder
+run `advancedSeeder.sh`
+This creates the database with the same Admin as the above open as well as a user from each role, an area, a retail location, and products, all the data needed to get straight in to completing applications.
+Usernames can be found in `database/seeders/AdvancedSeeder.php` and all non admin passwords are set to the environment variable `TESTING_PASSWORD` by default.

+### Advanced Setup
 Note: If using own environment and not sail replace all instances of `sail`  with `php`
 Steps:
  1. Using the terminal type specified in the documentation above (e.g. A Linux terminal using WSL2 for Windows) clone the project from GitHub and Cd into that folder.
 [Ensure this folder destination is in WSL](https://stackoverflow.com/questions/65227492/laravel-8-laravel-sail-for-dev-on-windows-10-is-slow-how-to-speed-up) or you may experience performance issues.
  2. Before you can run sail you need to install dependencies, this can be done by following the instructions in the following Laravel documentation [Installing Composer Dependencies For Existing Applications](https://laravel.com/docs/8.x/sail#installing-composer-dependencies-for-existing-projects)
  3. Copy the `.env.example` file in the root of the project and rename it to `.env`.
- 4. Now you can run sail by entering `/vendor/bin/sail up` or `/vendor/bin/sail up -d` (for a detached process.
+ 4. Now you can run sail by entering `/vendor/bin/sail up` or `/vendor/bin/sail up -d` for a detached process.
 This uses the docker file to create the environment required to run the application and run tests.
  5. Run migrations using `sail artisan migrate` to create the database tables.
- 6. **Option 1:** Run `sail artisan db:seed` to add a admin user to the project, this default admin users username and password can be set in the `.env` file by editing the values for `ADMIN_EMAIL` & `ADMIN_PASSWORD`.
+ 6. **Option 1:** Run `sail artisan db:seed` to add a admin user to the project, see Quick setup - Basic seeder for more information.
-**Option 2:** Alternatively you can run `sail artisan db:seed --class=AdvancedSeeder` to seed the database with the same Admin as the above open as well as a user from each role, an area, a retail location, and products, all the data needed to get straight in to completing applications.
-Usernames can be found in `database/seeders/AdvancedSeeder.php` and all non admin passwords are set to the environment variable `TESTING_PASSWORD` by default.
+**Option 2:** Alternatively you can run `sail artisan db:seed --class=AdvancedSeeder` see Quick setup - Advanced seeder for more information.

     **NOTE** Step 5: Performing both options will cause an error, if you want to try the other option after previously performing one run `sail artisan migrate:fresh` to reset the database first.